Mar 4, 2024

 - Clinical outcomes

-- Experience outcomes of patient/family and caregiving team
+- Experience outcomes of patient/family

 - How is VBC measured?

-- Medical loss ratio (cost containment)
+- Medical loss ratio (cost

 - How does VBC work?